Chart Color Schemes

 Development

-Supply is substantially lagging demand, leading to heightened buyer competition and pricing pressures.
-New properties are constructed at an average expected cost value of $418,000.
-In FY26, $1.3 million in commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to Greater Perth, Shoalwater has significantly less development activity, with 67.0% below the regional average per person.
-This constrained new construction usually reinforces demand and pricing for existing dwellings, though building activity has accelerated in recent years.
+This substantial lag between supply and demand has led to heightened buyer competition and pricing pressures.
+Developers target the premium market segment, constructing new properties at an average cost of $418,000.
+Commercial approvals this financial year totalled $1.8 million, indicating a predominantly residential focus.
+Compared to Greater Perth, Shoalwater has significantly less development activity (73.0% below regional average per person).
+This constrained new construction typically reinforces demand and pricing for existing dwellings.

 Frequently Asked Questions - Development